-- Required foundation courses (15 credits): CMIS 141 (or other programming language course) and IFSM 300, 310, 410, and 461 - Core courses (9 credits): Any upper-level IFSM courses (3 credits must be in 400-level coursework) - Supplemental major courses (6 credits): Any IFSM, CMIS, CMIT, CMSC, CMST, or CSIA courses

-Required related courses (3 credits), which may be applied anywhere in the degree: STAT 200
+- Required foundation courses (12 credits): IFSM 300, 301, 304, and 310 - Core courses (15 credits): CMIS 320; CSIA 302; and IFSM 311, 438, and 461 - Supplemental major courses (3 credits): Any upperlevel CMIS, CMIT, CMSC, CMST, CSIA, or IFSM courses - Required capstone course (3 credits): IFSM 495 - Required related courses (6 credits), which may be applied anywhere in the degree: CMIS 102 (or programming language course) and IFSM 201

-The following course sequence will fulfill all the requirements for the BS in Information Systems Management.
-Coursework for the major is indicated by ◆.
+The following course sequence outlines all the requirements for the BS in Information Systems Management.
+Coursework for the major is indicated by \blacklozenge .
 Since some recommended courses fulfill more than one requirement, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
 Students should consult an Advisor whenever taking advantage of other options.
-Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 68.
+Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 69.